What to Expect from Working with a Functional Medicine Nutritionist

 - This is completely personalized work

 - I spend more time studying and researching your case and seeking the right support for you than actually consulting with you!

-- It takes hours between sessions and those are factored into the cost of the program- otherwise I would not be able to do this level of work – I can only take a few patients at a time and that is still a full time load
+- It takes hours between sessions and those are factored into the cost of the program- otherwise I would not be able to do this level of work – I can only take a few clients at a time and that is still a full time load

 - We reassess periodically with the Toxicity and Inflammation Quiz to get a quick GPS map/body scan to catch things that are and are not improving and address them as we go.